Here's some general information and frequently asked questions about the WIAA State Football Tournament.

 Where can I eat?

-Camp Randall has concessions, but many fans choose to venture out between games or sessions.
+Camp Randall has full concessions, but many fans choose to venture out between games or sessions.
 A number of fine eating establishments are within walking distance as well.

 Who has the best coverage of the State Football Finals?